sys-fs/tubes/README.md

 To install, cd into the cloned directory and `sudo make install`.
 Some tweaking of the Makefile may be necessary, e.g. the location of local manpages.

-Custom compiler flags can be appended to the defaults, e.g. `CFLAGS=-fPIC`.
+Custom compiler flags can be appended to the defaults by passing a variable to make, e.g. `CFLAGS=-fPIC`.